-Meditation for May 10th, 2016
+Meditation for May 10th

 You Aren’t All That Bad

-No you don’t.
-The odds that you have one of these mental Illnesses are rare and if you went this long untreated you’d be much worse.
-What you have is an excuse to not be an adult and be babied.
+No, you don’t.
+The odds that you have one of these mental Illnesses are rare, and if you went this long untreated, you’d be much worse.
+What you have is an excuse not to be an adult and be babied.

 Some people have legitimate mental illnesses.
-I’m not asking people to have a doctor’s note to prove you need to always sit in the back of the room and it isn’t because you just are a scared piece of shit unwilling to get over yourself.
-I’m just saying stop stealing the needs and support people with real mental illnesses have.
+I’m not asking people to have a doctor’s note to prove you need to always sit in the back of the room and it isn’t because you are a scared piece of shit unwilling to get over yourself.
+I’m just saying, stop stealing the needs and support people with real mental illnesses have.

 Prayer